-In this section, we briefly review the methods included in APReL to solve each of the three parts of the problem.
+In this section, we briefly review the methods to solve each of the three parts of the problem.

-A. Learning from Demonstrations and Preferences
+4.1 Learning from Demonstrations and Preferences

-Biyik et al. [13] proved that it is optimal to initialize the reward prior with demonstrations and then shift to actively collected preference data to update the posterior.
+Biyik et al. (2021) proved that it is optimal to initialize the reward prior with demonstrations and then shift to actively collected preference data to update the posterior.
 Hence, we start with the demonstrations \mathcal{D} , which are collected offline, to generate a prior belief over the true reward weights ω :